Recovery from Overwork: More Hours ≠ More Productivity

 Here are a few things that HR leaders should consider to encourage employees — and managers — to foster resiliency and make time for wellness:

 - Educate people about resiliency.
 Help people understand that there are specific practices and habits that can help them feel better and perform better.
 Help them connect these behaviors to their health and improved job performance.
 Create parameters around the use of email, so that people know they aren’t always expected to respond immediately, especially in the middle of the night.
 Make sure your organizational culture is sleep-friendly.

 - Provide resiliency-building opportunities at work.
 Financial incentives, an onsite gym, or reimbursements for fitness classes can make it more likely employees will exercise.
 You may want to provide your people with an online resilience program to help prevent burnout.

 - Consider contemplative practices.
 An increasing number of large organizations, from Google to the U.S. Army, are using mindfulness programs to help people learn how to pause and quickly regain focus.
 Mindfulness programs can be offered a variety of ways, from self-guided online courses to on-site classes.
 Mindfulness and breathing techniques can be employed at home, at your desk, and even in meetings.
 For example, you may want to educate your teams that the commonly-shared advice to “take a deep breath” doesn’t actually help with stress; instead, people should focus on lengthening their exhales in order to calm their nervous systems.

-There are many more things that you can do to build in time for recovery.
-Our online organizational resilience program, The Resilience Advantage, will help you retain your best leaders by strengthening their recovery practices to help them avoid burnout, and instead, burn bright.
+There are many more things that you can do to prevent burnout and build in time for recovery.
+Our online resilience program, The Resilience Advantage, will help you retain your best leaders by strengthening their recovery practices to help them avoid burnout, and instead, burn bright.